-- Some of the most popular things to do in Jerusalem involve day trips to the Judean Desert.
+- Some of the most popular things in Jerusalem involve day trips to the Judean Desert.
 (Masada for example).
-While most of the year it is boiling hot in the desert, the winter months are by far the best period to enjoy these trips.
+It is boiling hot in the desert during most of the year, so winter may be the best time to enjoy these trips.

 - There are several cool festivals during the winter.

-10 Things to Do in Jerusalem In Winter
+Things to Do in Jerusalem In Winter – Underground

 Nothing is better than to hide from nasty weather under the ground.
 Thankfully, Jerusalem has a few exceptional underground sites.